scale600/oci-flarum-devops/terraform/README.md

-# Terraform Infrastructure for Flarum Community
+# Terraform Infrastructure for Web Application

-This directory contains Terraform infrastructure code for deploying a Flarum community site on OCI Always Free Tier.
+This directory contains Terraform infrastructure code for deploying a web application on OCI Always Free Tier.

 ## 🏗️ Architecture